-The company said in the summer that it was trading at break-even and at the current revenue run rate expects to make US$5mln in profits this financial year.
+The company said in the summer that it was trading at break-even and at the current revenue run rate expects to make US$5mln in annual profits.

 The Airpush marriage has propelled the company to a new level, not just financially, but operationally too.

-The enlarged business is home to 1.3mln developers and publishers, giving the company access to more than 250mln devices through its firmware updater.
+The enlarged business is home to more than 1.3mln developers and publishers, giving the company access to more than 250mln devices through its firmware updater.

 The group has long-term blue-chip clients such as Amazon, Uber Eats, Domino's Pizza, YOOX, Net-a-Porter, LabCave Games, Bosch and McKinsey.

 “Both Airpush and appSatter had the same goal – to create a one-stop-shop for app developers and publishers to manage their apps,” said CEO Marcella.
 “I think we are starting to achieve this.”

 Practically, this means the company provides distribution and monetisation services for developers and publishers as well as security and data services.

 The Airnow Data division was launched to help developers better track how their products are doing, offering a quality of information on the app ecosystem that “few companies around the world can compete with”.

 It provides clients with six years’ worth of continually updated data, with a wide range of metrics including downloads, revenue, daily active users, monthly active users, ARPU (average revenue per daily active user) and retention.